staeter/work-in-progress/dialogue.md

 When we interact online, we tend to forget that there are human beings on the other side of the screen.
 This distance makes it easier to ignore others' humanity, leading to behaviors we would rarely engage in face-to-face: going from simple carelessness to harassment and public shaming.
 These toxic behaviors isolates peoples, encourages stale interactions and deepens social divisions.
 We want to build bridges and have spaces for people to dialogue with one another.

 Being empathic means fostering an environment where people feel safe to express themselves and engage with others constructively.
-This goes beyond basic politeness - it requires actively designing systems that encourage empathy, mutual understanding, good faith communication and that supports users mental and physical wellbeing.
+This goes beyond basic politeness - it requires actively designing systems that encourage empathy, honesty, mutual understanding, good faith communication and that supports users mental and physical wellbeing.

 This doesn't mean avoiding hard or violent topics, nor does it mean abolishing debate or disagreement.
 It simply means to make ones best effort to reach the other, try to understand their point of view and progress from there.